Guest Post by Valerie A. Gettings, CNHP

 - Fall in love with the curriculum.
 Whatever program you decided to attend, make sure you fall in love with the curriculum, and that it will enable you to reach your desired end-goal.

-For more information about CNME-accredited ND programs and becoming a licensed ND, go to AANMC.org.
+For more information about CNME-accredited ND programs and becoming a licensed ND, visit AANMC.org.

 Learn More About Becoming a Naturopathic Doctor